Toronto City Council: Compensation

 The Toronto Municipal Code, Chapter 223 sets the salary of the mayor and city councillors and is annually adjusted to the Consumer Price Index (CPI).
 In 2022, the salary of a councillor is $120,502.20 and the salary of the mayor is $202,948.20.

 Staff

-City Clerk of Toronto
+City Clerk

-The city clerk is the senior administrative officer of the municipal government of Toronto.
-The city clerk is charged with building public trust and confidence in the city government.
+The city clerk supports the operation, administration and decision-making process of Toronto City Council.
+The clerk manages the administration of council and committee meetings, municipal records management, and public access to information.
+The clerk is also responsible for conducting municipal elections and by-elections.
+The clerk also provides procedural advice and ensures proper protocol for meetings and official events.

 There are five divisions in the Clerk's office: